Anuragsingh2003/AI-First-CRM-HCP-Module-LogInteractionScreen/README.md

 - **Endpoint:** `GET /interactions`
 - **Description:** Retrieves a list of all interactions.

+1. POST /chat

+- Accepts a chat message and optional form data, processes it through the AI workflow, and returns an AI-generated response plus updated form data.
+- Request body: JSON object with at least a "text" field, and optionally any of the form fields.

+2. GET /interactions

+- Returns a list of all HCP interactions in the database.
+- Response: JSON array of Interaction objects, each with fields:
+  - id, hcp_id, interaction_type, date, time, attendees, topic_discussed,
+    materials_shared, hcp_sentiment, outcomes, follow_up_action, summary, outcome

 ## Usage Examples
 - To create a new interaction, send a POST request to `/interactions` with the required data.
 - To update an interaction, send a PUT request to `/interactions/{interaction_id}` with the updated data.